silviot/edx-platform-wiki/Developing-on-the-edX-Developer-Stack.md

   * Change the name to "Studio Acceptance Tests"
   * Change the "Script parameters" to run the test:
     * e.g. ```cms --settings acceptance harvest --traceback --debug-mode --verbosity 2 --with-xunit --xunit-file /edx/app/edxapp/edx-platform/reports/acceptance/cms.xml cms/djangoapps/contentstore/features/problem-editor.feature```

+Debugging Bok Choy tests is more complex, as several processes are started up at once including LMS and Studio.
+If one of these processes is already running then Bok Choy will use it instead.
+So, if you want to set a breakpoint in Studio, you need to create a clone of the Studio configuration that has the following Script parameter
+* ```./manage.py cms runserver --settings bok_choy 0.0.0.0:8031```

 ### Other resources